mrtryhard/qt-ts-tools/CONTRIBUTING.md

 For patch submission please go through the pull request mechanism on Github.
 Makes sure the contribution contains:

-* License expectation if different from `MIT` or `Apache 2.0`.
+* License expectation if different from `Apache 2.0`.
 This will need a discussion.
 * A pull request may not be merged unless the author has approved of it.
 * Contributions must adhere and respect the [Developer Certificate](https://developercertificate.org/).